KollinRT/PythonTextBasedGame/README.md

 ## Goals:
 ### To Implement
 - [ ] Finish basics of game logic
-  - [ ] Get the start of game setup
+  - [x] Get the start of game setup
-  - [ ] Integrate game with movement
+  - [x] Integrate game with movement
   - [ ] Write some sorting algorithms for the inventory sorting
-  - [ ] Get the random encounters working
+  - [x] Get the random encounters working
-  - [ ] Write an exp level up function
+  - [x] Write an exp level up function
   - [ ] Get the shop working
-    - [ ] add gold acquisition methods
+    - [x] add gold acquisition methods
+    - [ ] add shop inventory system
   - [ ] Add fishing
 - [ ] Add more comprehensive documentation
 - [ ] More comprehensive testing
   - [ ] determine how to best write the tests with pytest.
   - [ ] test new functions as implemented
+- [ ] Add a potion system

 ### Stretch implementations
 - [ ] Additional functionalities